 June 2nd to November 3rd, 2012

-From the Cocheco River to building rooftops, twelve mythological creatures made by Seacoast artists, writers, and students will descend on downtown Rochester!
-See the public art exhibition and read their stories for a fascinating mythological journey.
+From the Cocheco River to building rooftops, twelve mythological creatures made by Seacoast artists, writers, and students descended on downtown Rochester!
+The public art exhibition featured creatures and their stories for a fantastic mythological journey.

 Download a Mythology Brochure MYTH-brochure-or.pdf